 Do you know where all your super is?
 Do you have multiple funds from previous jobs?
 Do you know how much you have accumulated in total?
 Do you know how it is invested?
 These are all questions we would know the answer to if it was our bank accounts we were talking about, but for some reason, super is not taken as seriously.

 A financial planner can help collate information, recommend action and consolidate your position to get you on the right track.

-Been dreaming of a holiday unit?
-Or that round the world trip?
-Or maybe a new boat?
-Then why not turn these dreams into concrete goals.
-Once you have your dream items identified you can then quantify the cost and plan your retirement strategy around how you can accumulate enough to afford what you want.
+Been dreaming of a holiday home?
+Or a round-the-world trip?
+Maybe a new boat?
+Then why not turn these dreams into concrete goals?
+Once you have your dream items identified you can then quantify the cost and plan your retirement strategy around how you can accumulate enough wealth to afford what you want.

-Even though family and mortgage commitments may be reducing or ceased altogether, your income earning ability still needs to be insured and lump sum benefits such as trauma insurance should be considered to make your retirement plan self-sustaining if the worst happens.
+Even though family and mortgage commitments may be reduced or cease altogether, your income earning ability still needs to be insured and lump sum benefits such as trauma insurance should be considered to make your retirement plan self-sustaining if the worst happens.